-Activating Neurons In the Brain Could Cure Jetlag, Says New Scientific Study
+Activating Neurons In the Brain Could Cure Jet Lag, Says New Scientific Study

 The study was published in the journal, Neuron.

-The next step is to conduct the tests on humans to see if their proposed cure for jetlag can actually work for travelers who crisscross time zones on a regular basis.
+The next step is to conduct the tests on humans to see if their proposed cure for jet lag can actually work for travelers who crisscross time zones on a regular basis.
 If their research on humans, those first miserable days after a long flight could become a thing of the past.